turingschool/mod-0-curriculum/shared/fe/for.md

 <div class="s-card">
   <h3>Reading a <code>for</code> loop (small groups)</h3>
   <ul>
     <li>The person with the longest Starbucks order should screenshare (drive).
-Open <a href="https://replit.com/@turingschool/for-statements#index.js" target="blank">this repl.it</a> and click "fork".
+Open <a href="https://replit.com/@turingschool/for-statements#index.js" target="blank">this replit</a> and click "fork".
 Make sure the font size is big enough for everyone else in the Breakout room to easily see.
-From here on out, the other partner can serve as a Navigator and provide directions so the Driver can keep the repl.it screen up.</li>
+From here on out, the other partner can serve as a Navigator and provide directions so the Driver can keep the replit screen up.</li>
-    <li>Run the code in the repl.it.
+    <li>Run the code in the replit.
 Give everyone in the group some time to read through the code for each <code>for</code> statement and identify the portion of the output that belongs with it. <strong>Discuss: What do you notice?
 Work to identify which piece of the code corresponds to a change in the output.</strong></li>
     <li>If questions or wonderings such as "I wonder what would happen if we did X instead of Y...?" - there is nothing stopping you from trying that out, and finding the answer right now!
 You can edit the existing code, copy-and-paste code snippets then modify, or write something out yourself. <em>You should do those explorations as a group and have your Driver do that on their screenshare.</em></li>
   </ul>
 </div>